 Colonel (Ret.)
-H. Charles Hodges Jr. is the senior director of events and programs at Hiring Our Heroes (HOH), a program of the U.S. Chamber of Commerce Foundation.
+H. Charles Hodges Jr. is the executive director of Hiring Our Heroes (HOH), a program of the U.S. Chamber of Commerce Foundation.
 Hodges joined HOH in September 2015 after serving in the U.S. Army for nearly 30 years.
 He is responsible for planning, resourcing, and executing nearly 100 events each year, throughout the U.S. and on military installations abroad, focused on veteran and military spouse employment.
-In addition to directing these military transition summits, sports expos, and military spouse and wounded veteran and caregiver career events, Hodges oversees the Corporate Fellowship Program at nine military installations.
+In addition to directing these military transition summits, sports expos, and military spouse and wounded veteran and caregiver career events, Hodges oversees the Corporate Fellowship Program at more than 15 locations.

 Before joining HOH, he was the commander of Joint Base Lewis McChord (2012–2015) in Washington state, where he ran what was described as “the most innovative Transition Services Program in the Department of Defense.”
 This program supported nearly 8,000 service members and spouses transitioning out of the military each year.
 The program is credited with embracing the 2012 Veterans Opportunity to Work Act and creating numerous Career Skills Programs, which are being implemented across the nation.